Mental Health and Well-Being

 Blugold Stories

-This certificate requires 12 credits of coursework.
+This certificate requires 12 credits of coursework, and the majority of courses are chosen by you.
 You'll explore a wide variety of curriculum, from learning how social, cultural, and environmental factors impact mental health to understanding best practices in providing support services.

 Here are a few courses in Mental Health and Well-Being at UW-Eau Claire.